 Plan your detox.
 Retreat is like a cleansing or sorts.
 What are you needing to detox from?
 Food?
 Social Media?
 Tech?
 Alcohol?
 Unhealthy relationships?
 Whatever it is, make arrangements to facilitate removing it from your retreat time.
 Buy groceries (or healthy juices or prepared meals!) in advance, inform family and friends ahead of time you'll be off the grid.
 If you can't get away from tech altogether, set one time a day to check in.

 Bring inspiration.
 Inspiration leaves us feeling more happy to be alive.
 Consider including individuals you find inspiring in your retreat by scheduling walk in nature together, or a phone conversation after dinner.
 There are countless podcasts, youtube videos, books and blogs that can inspire your retreat (just be careful not to get hooked into your tech!).
-Some great and varied sources of inspiration can be found online at Onbeing, Improvised Life, Viniyoga Tradition of T. Krishnamacarya, The Thich Nhat Hahnn Foundation or Schoool of Life.
+Some great and varied sources of inspiration can be on found online at Onbeing, Improvised Life, Viniyoga Tradition of T. Krishnamacarya, The Thich Nhat Hahnn Foundation or Schoool of Life.
+Looking for a good retreat book?
+Consider Book of Delights by Ross Gay, Living Beautifully with Uncertainty and Change by Pema Chodron or Will I Be the Hero of My Own Life? by Swami Chetananda.

 Now, relax, follow your schedule, and be kind to yourself!
 Once your retreat begins, give yourself time to get in the groove.
 It takes time to let go of your day-to-day life.
 Be patient.
 Follow the schedule as it frees you from planning.
 But if you get off track, don't beat yourself up.
 This isn’t a performance.
 Be kind, if you feel resistance to doing a preplanned activity, explore your resistance a bit further.
 What is causing the resistance?
 Are you being driven by boredom and restlessness?
 Give yourself permission to change your plan to respond to the present conditions if necessary. iThis time is for YOU.